-For being the most successful playwright ever, there is surprisingly little hard, empirical evidence on his life.
-This lack of sources has led scholars to believe that perhaps William Shakespeare was not the playwright we think he is.
+For being the most successful playwright ever, there is surprisingly little hard, empirical evidence of his life.
+This lack of sources has led some scholars to believe that perhaps William Shakespeare was not the playwright we think he is.
 Here, we take a look at other people who have also been proposed as the famous poet.

 What do we know about Shakespeare?

 So what information do we have on William Shakespeare?
 Well, not a lot at all.
 Most scholars accept that William Shakespeare was born in Stratford-upon-Avon in 1564.
 Interestingly, his entire family was illiterate, and there is no evidence that he was educated in any sort of way.
 In fact, Shakespeare spells his name differently on every document that historians can find.
 He has signed his name as Shaxpere, Shaxberd, and Shakespear.

 We do know from a marriage record that Shakespeare married a woman named Anne Hathaway.
 However, the only other documents we have that pertain to William Shakespeare are some papers unrelated to writing and his three-page will.
 In this will, there is no mention of any of his literary works, and the will itself was not written in the poetic manner that is typically present in Shakespearean writings.

 Anti-Stratfordians is a collective term for people who believe there is an alternative author of Shakespearean plays and that William Shakespeare was used to shield the real author’s identity.
 Shakespeare’s authorship was first questioned in the nineteenth century.
 Since then, several famous people have cast their doubts about Shakespeare’s legitimacy, including Sigmund Freud, Mark Twain, Helen Keller, and Charlie Chaplin.